jyoti-chy059/Progress-App/README.md

 All the source code is present in src folder.

-## Steps TO Run the application
+## Steps To Run the application

  1. clone the application.

 `git clone https://github.com/jyoti-chy059/Progress-App.git`